atony2099/blog/content/posts/tech/micro/promethues.md

       dashboard: http://example.com/dashboard/myjob

 ```
-label:  the metadata for a alert, used to identify
+label:  the metadata for a alert,
+1. routing
+2. grouping
-annotation:  added data for notify
+annotation:  added data for notify, used in notificaiton

 alert status:
 1. pending: wait for time
 2. firing：after pending, not actualy firing, may be wait for  in group
-3. resolved:   a metric
+3. resolved:  the metric that cause the alert not exist